TazorDE/SoftwareEngineering/styleguide_svelte.md

 Give as descriptive a name as possible, within reason.
 Do not worry about saving horizontal space as it is far more important to make your code immediately understandable by a new reader.
 Do not use abbreviations that are ambiguous or unfamiliar to readers outside your project, and do not abbreviate by deleting letters within a word.
 #### 3.2.6.1 Package names
-Package names are all lowerCamelCase.
+Package names are all lowerCamelCase, snake_case or a combination of the two.
 #### 3.2.6.2 Class names
 Class, interface, record, and typedef names are written in UpperCamelCase.
 #### 3.2.6.3 Method names
-Method names are written in lowerCamelCase.
+Method names are written in lowerCamelCase, snake_case or a combination of the two.
 #### 3.2.6.4 Enum names
 Enum names are written in UpperCamelCase.
 #### 3.2.6.5 Constant names
-Constant names use CONSTANT_CASE.
+Constant names use CONSTANT_CASE, lowerCamelCase, snake_case or a combination of the two.
 #### 3.2.6.6 Non-constant field names
-Non-constant field names are written in lowerCamelCase.
+Non-constant field names are written in lowerCamelCase, snake_case or a combination of the two.
 #### 3.2.6.7 Parameter names
-Parameter names are written in lowerCamelCase.
+Parameter names are written in lowerCamelCase, snake_case or a combination of the two.
 #### 3.2.6.8 Local variable names
-Local variable names are written in lowerCamelCase.
+Local variable names are written in lowerCamelCase, snake_case or a combination of the two.

 ## 3.3 Main tag implementation
 ### 3.3.1 HTML Style Rules